azral1962/min-book/docs/manual.typ

 == Horizontal Rule

-Adds horizontal rules, used to separate suble changes of subject in book texts.
+Adds horizontal rules, used to separate subtle changes of subject in book texts.
 Can be called by its name or its alias:

 ```typ